Pseudo-Simulation for Autonomous Driving: Introduction

 Closed-loop evaluation assesses model performance by placing it in an interactive environment.
 The AV must safely navigate traffic while making progress toward a designated goal.
 Although real-world closed-loop deployment offers reliable feedback, it is costly, risky, and not reproducible, making it insufficient on its own for benchmarking at the scale needed to demonstrate robustness~\cite{Buehler2009}.
 As a more reproducible alternative, closed-loop evaluation is often conducted in simulation~\cite{Dosovitskiy2017CORL, Karnchanachari2024ICRA}.
 Simulators enable rapid iteration and controlled scenario generation, and provide structured metrics for downstream performance analysis, such as collision or route completion rates.

-However, accurate simulation remains a significant challenge.
+However, accurate simulation remains a significant challenge, particularly for vision-based end-to-end AV systems.
 Real-world driving is visually complex and behaviorally diverse, making it difficult to replicate in simulation.
 Most existing platforms are manually constructed by 3D artists and engineers~\cite{Dosovitskiy2017CORL, Li2022PAMI}.
 This limits their realism and the diversity across scenes.
 Moreover, simulation-based evaluation is a computationally intensive and inherently sequential process.
 It often relies on large amounts of correlated evaluation frame sequences due to the high frequency of simulation required to ensure fidelity (usually 10Hz or higher).

-Open-loop evaluation, on the other hand, assesses planning performance by comparing predicted trajectories to expert demonstrations in pre-recorded datasets.
+Open-loop evaluation, on the other hand, measures planning performance by comparing predicted trajectories to expert demonstrations in pre-recorded datasets.
 Each observation for evaluation includes sensor inputs, a goal location, and the future trajectory executed by a human expert driver.
 The AV predicts a fixed-horizon trajectory conditioned on the inputs, which is then scored against the expert using either displacement errors or metrics derived from ground-truth (GT) environment annotations, such as lane compliance or estimated collisions~\cite{Weng2024CVPR, Li2024CVPR, Dauner2024NEURIPS}.
 This approach operates entirely on real sensor data and avoids the complexities of interactive simulation, making it scalable and straightforward to apply over large datasets.
 However, it evaluates behavior only under expert-aligned conditions and does not account for distribution shifts.
 In deployment, the AV deviates from the demonstrated path, and open-loop protocols do not test its ability to recover from such drift.

 To address the limitations of existing evaluation protocols, we introduce \textbf{pseudo-simulation}.
 This new paradigm aims to combine the scalability of open-loop evaluation with a comprehensive assessment traditionally restricted to interactive closed-loop testing.
 As shown in~\figref{fig:teaser}, our approach evaluates the AV's performance in two stages.
 Stage 1 uses the originally recorded real-world observations.
 Stage 2 uses synthetic observations generated based on these original frames. {Crucially, these synthetic observations are generated before the evaluation process begins, enabling evaluation in a non-interactive manner.} To generate Stage 2 observations, we adapt (to our data) a state-of-the-art driving scene reconstruction and rendering algorithm~\cite{Li2025ARXIV} based on 3D Gaussian Splatting~\cite{Kerbl2023TOG}.